 How much am I entitled to?

-The amount you will receive will depend on your circumstances.
+The amount you will receive will depend on your circumstances including who lives with you, your income and the income of anyone who lives with you, who you rent your property from and the amount of any rent charged.
 You can use our online calculator to give you an estimate.
 However, accurate entitlement can only be determined when a full application backed by the relevant documentation is submitted to the Council.

 Local Housing Allowance rates

 If you rent your home from a private landlord the maximum rent we can base your Housing Benefit on will normally be based on Local Housing Rates for the area.
 This is the maximum amount and your household circumstances and income may reduce the amount of Housing Benefit we can pay.

 |Shared accommodation rate*||£68.81||£298.18|

 *Please note that the Shared Accommodation Rate now applies to most single people under 35 years of age regardless of whether or not they live in self contained accommodation.
 For exemptions please contact us.
 It also applies to single people over the age of 35 and living in shared accommodation.